apache/cordova-docs/conf/README.md

 # Jekyll Configuration

-This folder contains different configuration files for the Jekyll build which is triggered via `gulp build` and similar commands (`gulp serve` etc.).
+This folder contains different configuration files for the Jekyll build, which is triggered via `gulp build` and similar commands (`gulp serve` etc.).

 Files present after checkout: